Visa policy of Tanzania

-Visitors to Tanzania must obtain a visa from one of the Tanzanian diplomatic missions or online unless they come from one of the visa exempt countries or countries whose citizens can obtain a visa on arrival.
+Visitors to Tanzania must obtain either a visa on arrival or an e-Visa unless they are citizens of one of the visa-exempt countries or citizens who must obtain a visa from one of the Tanzanian diplomatic missions.

 Visa policy map

 Visa exemption

-Citizens of the following countries and territories can visit Tanzania without a visa for up to 3 months:
+Holders of passports of the following countries and territories may enter Tanzania without a visa for up to 3 months:

+In addition, visa exemption applies to holders of passports issued to residents of the following territories:

+Non-ordinary passports

-Holders of diplomatic or service/official/special passports issued to nationals of Brazil, China, India and Turkey do not require a visa for Tanzania.
+Holders of diplomatic or service/official/special passports issued to citizens of Brazil, China, India, South Korea and Turkey may enter Tanzania without a visa.

-In addition, in July 2018, a visa waiver agreement was concluded with South Korea for diplomatic and official passport holders.
-(Currently in effect.)

 Visa on arrival

-All other nationalities, not included in the next chapter, that are not visa exempt may obtain a visa on arrival.
+Citizens of other countries may obtain a visa on arrival.
 Visa must be paid with notes of USD 50 or USD 100.
 The length of stay is determined at ports of entry.